 About

-I have been privileged to help people feel healthier for the past twenty five years
+I have been privileged to help people feel healthier for the past twenty six years

 The breadth of my clinical experience covers anxiety, depression, ME/CFS, trauma, anger, forensic issues, relationship problems and severe mental health problems.

-On top of that I am a published author on traumatic stress, mental health advocacy, therapeutic environments and therapeutic relationships.
+Moreover I am a published author on traumatic stress, mental health advocacy, therapeutic environments and therapeutic relationships.
 Presenting scientific papers at national and international conferences.
-Practical blogs on how to come unstuck in therapy, put words to desire, have better sex, and/or build social relationships.
-I have also written personal articles about my own experience of anger, anxiety, depression, ME/CFS, our secret relationship with money and how to take personal responsibility.
+Publishing practical blogs on how to add to relationships, deal with frustration, put words to desire, have better sex, and/or build social relationships.
+Personal articles about my own experience of anger, anxiety, depression, ME/CFS, money and personal responsibility.

 Brief introduction